Vegavis: Classification

 Vegavis was initially described as a member of the crown group Anseriformes within Galloanserae, indicating that some representatives of the modern bird groups lived in the Mesozoic.

 However, some paleontologists questioned its affinities to Anseriformes or Galloanserae, with some classifying it as a stem-group bird within Ornithurae, a crown group bird outside Galloanserae, a sister taxon of the Neornithes or at the base of Neognathae with an unresolved position.
 In contrast, Vegavis was recovered as a sister taxon of Anatidae or Anseriformes within Galloanserae based on other phylogenetic analyses.
-In a 2025 study which described a nearly complete skull of Vegavis, Torres et al. supported its placement within crown group Anseriformes, sister to Conflicto and Anas, based on their revised phylogenetic analyses.
+In a 2025 study which assigned AMNH FARB 30899 to Vegavis, Torres et al. supported its placement within crown group Anseriformes, sister to Conflicto and Anas, based on their revised phylogenetic analyses.
+In the same year, Crane et al. also recovered Vegavis within Anseriformes based on their phylogenetic analyses, albeit with weak support, and questioned whether the mandible morphology of AMNH FARB 30899 supports the placement of Vegavis within Galloanserae or even Neornithes.
+In 2026, Irazoqui et al. suggested that Vegavis can only be confidently placed as a neognath of uncertain affinities.

 Agnolín et al. (2017) proposed the family Vegaviidae as stem-group Anseriformes containing Vegavis, Polarornis and several other extinct avian genera, but the monophyly of this clade was questioned by subsequent studies.
 The fragmentary Polarornis might possibly belong to this clade, but the reported specimens are poorly preserved to resolve its taxonomic affinities.
 Worthy et al. (2017) also proposed the order "Vegaviiformes" to include Vegaviidae, but this is a disused clade that has never been mentioned by other researchers except for the describers of Conflicto antarcticus.